-The Dethklok from Metalocalypse, given their morbid lyrics and subject matter and the fact that every single of their concerts results in a bloodbath.
+The members of Dethklok from Metalocalypse, given their morbid lyrics and subject matter and the fact that every single one of their concerts results in a bloodbath.

 On a Teen Titans episode in which Raven travels with very young kids — an awkward prospect for all of them, as she's potential Nightmare Fuel herself — the oldest of the kids has the power to bring her imaginary friend to life.
 Invisible at first, "Bobby" is finally revealed to be a giant teddy bear... which sprouts six-inch claws and jagged-line fangs when its maker sics it on the bad guys.